vasuman/gooey/README.md

 $ gooey contracts/
 ```

-You should have a file named `main.json` (use the `-f` option to change the
+Command should create a new *state file* named `main.json` (use the `-f` option to
-name) in your directory structured like,
+change the name) in your contracts directory structured like,

 ```
 {